mit-pdos/cspec/README.md

   abstraction, (2) proving your `write` implementation with your abstraction, and (3) proving that the existing `init` implementation establishes your abstraction in the initial state.

+## Exercise 3: replicated disk without recovery

+`src/ReplicatedDisk` contains a partial implementation of a replicated disk. remapping.
+The idea is to use two physical disks so that if one fails, the application can continue with the remaining one.
+If a fails and is replaced with a new one, the implementation should fix up the new disk to reflect all the writes the non-failed disk has seen.
+We assume that both disks won't fail at the same time.

+We provide an implementation of `read` in `src/ReplicatedDisk/ReplicatedDiskImpl.v`.
+Your job is to fill in several other parts of that file:

+- Implement `write`.

+- Complete the spec for `write_ok` and prove it.
+Using the `step` ltac this proof is straightforward.

+- To get some confidence that your `write_ok` spec is correct, also prove `write_read_check_ok`, which verifies that a read after a write observes the effect of the write.
+Using the `step` ltac this proof is straightforward.

+- Complete the spec for `init_ok` and prove it.
+This is a bit challenging since `Init` calls `init_at` to initialize each block recursively.
+So, you will also have to write the spec for and prove `init_ok`.
+Your proof of `init_ok` will use induction.